sciZer0/7/v/README.md

 System Program 2 is a special inbuilt code that modifies/controls the account's state only according to the Automated Donations Program — which, in turn, features the monthly rate of Automated Donations.

-*Automated Donations are an element of a Creator Thanksgiving Culture, and also are an automated inbuilt feature of the Vote blockchain.*
+*Automated Donations are an element of a Creator Thanksgiving Culture, and also are an automated inbuilt feature of the Unicorn blockchain.*

 From day one, the monthly rate of Automated Donations is **0.08%** from each Public Address' balance, and the rate may yearly be changed — either increased or decreased — by *5%* through democratic voting (Competitive Voting).